 When a homeownership scheme is associated with the words ‘scam’, ‘trouble’, and ‘flawed’ by the very audience that it’s attempting to target, it’s clear that the government has a bigger issue on their hands.
 The shared ownership scheme has garnered a lot of negative press since its inception and even more so recently after more and more tenants come forward with their experiences.

 Despite its negative connotations, the shared ownership scheme isn’t an awful idea or option, however, it needs serious reform if it were to be taken more seriously by more members of the public.
-People are skeptical and they have great reason to be.
+People are sceptical and they have great reason to be.
 Until the government reform the shared ownership scheme, it will never be more than the last resort for many, here is why.

 What is Shared Ownership?